top of page

 Ideas:

-• Offer to participate in their next full moon ritual
+• Offer to participate in their next full moon ritual (check out our friendship rituals for ideas)

 • Help them create a crystal grid